Domoel/Zeitfresser-Wordpress-Theme/readme.md

 ## ✨ Overview

-Zeitfresser is a custom-built WordPress theme designed with a clear focus: **fast, readable, and distraction-free technical blogging**.
+Zeitfresser is a custom-built WordPress theme designed with a clear focus:
+**fast, readable, and distraction-free technical blogging**.

-Originally based on the popular [Daisy Blog](https://wordpress.org/themes/daisy-blog/) Theme.
-However with this version the theme has evolved into a fully independent, heavily optimized codebase.
-Every part of the system has been reworked with performance, clarity, and maintainability in mind.
-The result is not just a styled theme, but a streamlined platform for long-form content.
+Originally based on the popular [Daisy Blog](https://wordpress.org/themes/daisy-blog/) theme, Zeitfresser has evolved into a fully independent and heavily optimized codebase.
+Every part of the system has been refactored with performance, clarity, and maintainability in mind.

-The design follows a minimalist dark aesthetic inspired by Dracula, while placing strong emphasis on typography, structure, and reading flow.
+The design follows a minimalist dark aesthetic inspired by Dracula, with a strong emphasis on typography, structure, and reading flow.

 ## 🚀 Performance & Architecture

-Performance is not treated as an afterthought, but as a core design principle.
-The theme removes unnecessary WordPress overhead and delivers a lean frontend experience with minimal dependencies.
+Performance is a core design principle.

+- No unnecessary dependencies or heavy libraries
+- Minimal JavaScript footprint
+- Deferred and optimized script loading
+- Lean CSS architecture with reduced redundancy
+- Clean DOM structure for predictable rendering

-Assets are loaded selectively, scripts are deferred where possible, and no heavy libraries are used.
-The entire frontend runs on lightweight, purpose-built logic, avoiding common bottlenecks such as render-blocking JavaScript or bloated CSS.
+Assets are loaded only when needed, avoiding common bottlenecks such as render-blocking scripts or excessive CSS overhead.

-Images are handled intelligently: large uploads are automatically scaled down, unused sizes are removed, and modern formats like WebP are supported when available.
-Combined with lazy loading and async decoding, this ensures efficient delivery without sacrificing visual quality.
+## Key Benefits

+- No inline styles or dynamically injected CSS
+- No dependency on the WordPress Customizer for color rendering
+- Consistent color usage across all components
+- Easy to maintain and extend
+- Fully compatible with modern browsers and rendering pipelines

+## Design Approach

+The theme follows a dark-first design with carefully selected contrast values:

+- Background and surface colors are optimized for readability
+- Accent colors are used sparingly to guide attention
+- Typography and spacing work together with color to create hierarchy

+This approach ensures a clean, stable, and performant visual system without unnecessary complexity.

+## 🔤 Local Fonts & Typography System

+Zeitfresser uses a fully self-hosted font system:

+- **Oswald** (400, 500, 700) for headings
+- **Roboto** (400, 500, 700) for body text

+Key improvements:

+- No external font requests (Google Fonts removed)
+- Fonts served locally via optimized `.woff2` files
+- Critical font assets are **preloaded** for faster rendering
+- Consistent typography across all environments
+- Full control over font loading and rendering behavior

+The typography system is based on CSS variables and designed to be predictable, maintainable, and visually consistent.

+## 🎨 CSS-Based Color System

+Zeitfresser uses a fully static, CSS variable-driven color system.

+All colors are defined using native CSS custom properties (`:root`) and applied consistently across the entire theme.
+This replaces traditional PHP-driven or dynamically generated styles with a simpler and more predictable approach.

-## 🧠 Core Web Vitals
+## ⚡ Core Web Vitals

-Zeitfresser is designed to perform well under real-world conditions.

-Layout shifts are avoided by design, the DOM structure is kept clean and predictable, and the Largest Contentful Paint is optimized through prioritization of key elements.
-The result is a stable and responsive experience that holds up even for long, content-heavy articles.
+The theme is optimized for real-world performance:

+- Stable layout with no unexpected shifts (CLS-safe)
+- Optimized Largest Contentful Paint (LCP)
+- Reduced render-blocking resources
+- Early font availability through preload strategy

+Even long-form articles render quickly and consistently.

 ## 📑 Floating Table of Contents

-One of the core features of the theme is its editorial-style floating Table of Contents.
+A core feature of the theme is its editorial-style floating Table of Contents.

-The TOC is automatically generated from the article structure and positioned outside the main content area, allowing readers to navigate long articles without breaking reading flow.
-It follows the scroll position, highlights the current section, and includes a subtle progress indicator.

-Special care has been taken to ensure that this feature enhances usability without adding visual noise or performance overhead.
+- Automatically generated from headings
+- Positioned outside the main content flow
+- Highlights the active section
+- Includes a subtle progress indicator
+- Smooth scroll behavior

+Designed to enhance navigation without adding visual noise.

 ## ⚙️ Customization

-The theme integrates directly into the WordPress Customizer, allowing essential behavior to be configured without introducing unnecessary complexity.
+The theme integrates cleanly with the WordPress Customizer.

-Within the General Options, the Table of Contents can be enabled or disabled globally.
-Additionally, a threshold can be defined that determines how many headings must be present before the TOC appears.
-This prevents unnecessary UI elements on shorter posts while keeping the feature effective for longer content.
+- Enable/disable TOC globally
+- Configure heading thresholds for TOC visibility
+- Adjust layout behavior without adding complexity

+All options are intentionally minimal and focused.

 ## 🎨 Design Philosophy

-Zeitfresser follows a simple but strict philosophy: **clarity over decoration**.
+Zeitfresser follows a strict philosophy:

-The visual design is intentionally minimal, using a dark color scheme with subtle purple accents to guide attention.
-Instead of relying on visual noise, the theme uses spacing, typography, and structure to create hierarchy.

-This results in a reading experience that feels focused and calm, even for very long and complex articles.
+**clarity over decoration**.

+- Minimal dark UI with subtle accent colors
+- Typography-driven hierarchy
+- Clean spacing instead of visual clutter
+- Focus on long-form readability

+The result is a calm, distraction-free reading experience.

 ## 🧹 Code Quality

-The theme has been systematically cleaned and refactored.
+The codebase has been systematically refactored:

+- Legacy components removed
+- CSS conflicts minimized
+- Modular structure
+- No unnecessary abstractions
+- No technical debt patterns

-Legacy components and unused features have been removed, CSS conflicts reduced, and functionality centralized where appropriate.
-The codebase is modular, predictable, and designed for long-term maintainability.
+The theme is designed for long-term maintainability.

-No unnecessary dependencies are introduced, and the theme avoids patterns that typically lead to technical debt in WordPress environments.

 ## 📱 Responsiveness

 The layout adapts cleanly across devices.

-While the full editorial experience is optimized for larger screens, essential functionality remains accessible on smaller devices.
-Features such as the Table of Contents are intelligently disabled when they no longer provide value, ensuring that the mobile experience remains clean and usable.
+- Desktop: full editorial experience
+- Mobile: simplified, focused layout
+- Feature-aware behavior (e.g. TOC disabled when not useful)

+All core functionality remains accessible.

 ## 📦 Installation

 To install the theme:

 1. Download or clone the repository
-2. Upload it to your WordPress installation: /wp-content/themes/
+2. Upload it to your WordPress installation: `/wp-content/themes/`
-3. Activate it via: Appearance → Themes
+3. Activate it via: **Appearance → Themes**

 ## ⚡ Recommended Setup

-For best results, it is recommended to run the theme in a modern environment with caching enabled.

-A CDN can further improve delivery performance, especially for global audiences.
-If migrating from another theme, existing images should be optimized to fully benefit from the built-in image handling.
+For best performance:

+- Enable caching (server or plugin)
+- Use a CDN for global delivery
+- Optimize existing media assets

+The theme is designed to perform well out of the box, but benefits from a modern hosting setup.

 ## 🛠 Development & Support

 Zeitfresser is actively developed and designed to evolve.

-If you need to get support or want to participate in the active development of this software, you can <a href="https://ztfr.eu/matrix">join our Zeitfresser Matrix Community</a> or the <a href="https://look.ztfr.eu/#/#support:ztfr.eu">Development & Support Channel</a> on Matrix.
+For support or contributions:

+- Join the <a href="https://ztfr.eu/matrix">Matrix Community</a>
+- Use the <a href="https://look.ztfr.eu/#/#support:ztfr.eu">Support Channel</a>

 ## 📄 License

 GPL v2 or later.

-Originally based on the [Daisy Blog](https://wordpress.org/themes/daisy-blog/) Theme, now heavily modified and optimized into an independent theme.
+Originally based on the [Daisy Blog](https://wordpress.org/themes/daisy-blog/) theme, now heavily modified into an independent codebase.

 ## 💬 Final Note

-Zeitfresser is built for people who care about performance, readability, and clean engineering.
+Zeitfresser is built for developers and writers who value:

+- performance
+- readability
+- clean engineering

 It avoids unnecessary complexity and focuses on doing a few things exceptionally well:

 **presenting content clearly, loading fast, and staying maintainable.**